You want smart political talk without the meltdowns?

 This is Rich Higgins in for Sean Hannity.

-I am a former defense department official.
+I am a former Defense Department official.

-Linda told me to say that, and uh, God bless.
+Linda told me to say that.

 Be back in a minute.

-the one thing you can always count on.
+thing you can always count on.

 Sean Hannity is back on the radio.